 A remote thermostat has a controller you place in the room and a switch you plug into your heater.
 You set your desired room temperature on the controller, and the switch turns your heater on and off to achieve it.

 We sourced a remote thermostat from Heatermate in Australia – we were surprised they aren’t more widely available here.
 Our head of testing Paul Smith and technical writer James le Page trialled it in two Wellington homes.

-James le Page, Consumer technical writer
+James le Page, Consumer Product test team leader

 I was disappointed to find it needed a couple of AA batteries – not supplied.
 It was even more annoying to find I didn’t have any.